 General Poster Guidelines

-- Poster size must be no larger than 44" x 44".
-Minimum size is 36" x 36".
+- Poster size must be no smaller than 36” x 36” and no larger than 44" x 44".
 Pushpins must be used to mount the poster and you must provide your own (estimate 10 – 12).

-- The abstract is not to be part of the displayed poster.
-It is for application and publication only.
+- The abstract is no longer to be part of the displayed poster.
+It is for your application and publication only.
 Instead the poster should include one of the following:

 Research Poster Hypothesis – Effectively describe/illustrate the reason or need behind the investigation and the expected outcomes.

 Education Poster Need/Goal Statement - Effectively describe/illustrate the need or reason for the program and the desired impacts/goals.